 An AWARD WINNING Novel by Marc Paul Kaplan –

 “The torrid action alone turns this into a worthwhile read, but the historical accuracy makes this book worthy of an unabashed recommendation.
-A gripping and historically rigorous account of a harsh America.” —Kirkus Review
+A gripping and historically rigorous account of a harsh America.” —Kirkus Review (Starred Review)

 • NEXT GENERATION INDIE BOOK AWARDS